 Pierce's Disease extension

 Initial funding of the program started back in 2000 and helps match key USDA funds to control the spread of the Glassy-winged Sharpshooter.
-FWC, CAWG and Wine Institute are coordinating the YES campaign for the referendum and support extension along with a growing list of other regional wine associations.
+FWC, CAWG and Wine Institute coordinated the YES campaign for the referendum and supported extension along with a growing list of other regional wine associations.

 Talking about wine to consumers

-Family Winemakers is co-sponsoring AB 780 (Williams) in 2015, along with the California Craft Brewers Association and Wine Institute, to address ongoing concerns by beverage producers about letting consumers know where their wine is sold.
+Family Winemakers is supporting AB 780 (Williams) in 2015, along with the California Craft Brewers Association and Wine Institute, to address ongoing concerns by beverage producers about letting consumers know where their wine is sold.
 Current law does not allow for affirmative communciations, which are a key aspect of talking to consumers through social media channels, just a direct response to an inquiry.
 The bill would allow licensees to affirmatively communicate about their products.
-The bill will be heard in April.
+The bill has advanced to the Senate Appropriations Committee.